AJAskey/MarketTools/LongTermPlan.md

 # Moving to Freely Available Data
 The plan assumes data to the SEC in financial XML format (XBRL) will continue to be available.
-A tool is planned to download and read this XBRL for all companies and populating a AWS database.
+A tool is planned to constantly download and read this XBRL for all companies and populate an AWS database.